codemagic-ci-cd/codemagic-docs/content/knowledge-base/firebase-crashlytics-dsym-uploading.md

   - '../custom-scripts/firebase-crashlytics-dsym-uploading'
 ---

-Here is how you can upload Xcode debugging symbols file to Firebase Crashlytics
+Here is how you can upload Xcode debugging symbols file to Firebase Crashlytics.

   ```bash
   echo "Find build artifacts"